Conservation | Preservation

 By contrast, the exterior of the building functions like a skin, protecting the interior from the elements: rain and hail, heat and dust, cycles of freezing and thawing (Tucson, at 2,500 feet is above the frost line).
 As with human skin, the plaster finish of the exterior, including surface walls and vaults, must breathe and permit movement.
 The historic structure is a living, breathing organism and so requires constant attention and maintenance.

-Exterior restoration of the Mission follows guidelines set by the United States Secretary of the Interior, with regular consultation with the Arizona State Historic Preservation Office.
+Exterior conservation and preservation of the Mission follows guidelines set by the United States Secretary of the Interior, with regular consultation with the Arizona State Historic Preservation Office.

 Original features are repaired where possible, rather than replaced.
 Where the original material has deteriorated beyond repair – a point that has a different definition for each material – the deteriorated element is replicated using authentic and compatible materials, based on documentary evidence.

-The work accomplished as a part of San Xavier’s preservation is carefully documented so that future generations will know exactly what was done and how.
+The work accomplished as a part of San Xavier’s conservation and preservation is carefully documented so that future generations will know exactly what was done and how.

 In 1992, the Patronato hired Guggenheim conservator Paul Schwartzbaum who put together a team of international art conservators to preserve and clean the church interior.
 The team spent six seasons conserving the wall paintings and sculpture throughout the church interior.